lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 	});

-Firebase API is configured within a <script> tag in index.html and implemented in index.js.
+Firebase API is initially configured within a <script> tag in index.html and implemented in index.js.

 Initially, the API is called in index.html: